Jeff Stoughton

-Jeffrey R. "Jeff" Stoughton (born July 26, 1963) is a Canadian retired curler.
+Jeffrey R. Stoughton (born July 26, 1963) is a Canadian retired curler.
 He is a three-time Brier champion and two-time World champion as skip.
 Stoughton retired from competitive curling in 2015.
-He is one of the most successful Manitoba skips in curling history, and one of the most successful players in Canadian curling history.
 He is currently the National Men's Coach and Program Manager for Curling Canada, as well as being the head coach of the Canadian Mixed Doubles National Team.

 Career

 Stoughton's first national championship came in 1988 when he won the Canadian Mixed Curling Championship.
 He won the mixed once again in 1991.
 1991 was the same year Stoughton attended his first Brier.
 His team of Dave Iverson, Ken Tresoor and Garry VanDenBerghe finished 6-5.
 Five years later, at the 1996 Labatt Brier, Stoughton and his team of Tresoor, VanDenBerghe, and Steve Gould went all the way, losing only two games en route to the championship, defeating Kevin Martin of Alberta in the final.
 At the subsequent World Championship, Stoughton went on to lose just one game, winning the Championship against Warwick Smith of Scotland.
 At the 1997 Olympic Curling Trials, Jeff and his play played well, but narrowly missed the playoffs at 5-4.